-Struck by liver cancer, Chinese dissident Liu Xiaobo dies in custody
+Chinese dissident Liu Xiaobo dies in custody, struck by liver cancer

 Rights groups and Western governments had urged China to allow Liu and his wife to leave the country to be treated abroad, as Liu had said he wanted.

-But the government had warned repeatedly against interference and said Liu was being treated by renowned Chinese cancer experts.
-The hospital had said he was too sick to travel.
+But the government said Liu was being treated by renowned Chinese cancer experts and the hospital said he was too sick to travel.

-Beijing did allow two foreign doctors, from the United States and Germany, to visit Liu on Saturday and they later said they considered it was safe for him to be moved overseas.
+Beijing did allow two foreign doctors, from the United States and Germany, to visit Liu on Saturday.
+They later said they considered it was safe for him to be moved overseas.

-The doctors said Liu and his family had requested that the remainder of his care be provided in Germany or the United States.

-Family friend and fellow dissident Hu Jia said the ruling Communist Party would not let him die in peace.
+Family friend and fellow dissident Hu Jia said the authorities would not let him die in peace.

-"To some extent, this was an attempt by the party to show their strength, to show that they control your life if you live in China," he told Reuters.
+"To some extent, this was an attempt by the Party to show their strength, to show that they control your life if you live in China," he told Reuters.

 "But I think the historic message they are leaving is very different.
 By letting a Nobel peace prize winner die in custody they lost a chance to show humanity and instead proved their cold-blooded nature."

-In the Chinese territory of Hong Kong, which enjoys broad freedoms not granted in mainland China, around 100 protesters gathered in silence within an hour of the news of his death being announced outside of the Beijing representative office in silence, some quietly sobbing and others with their heads.
+In the Chinese territory of Hong Kong, which enjoys broad freedoms not granted in mainland China, around 100 protesters gathered in silence outside Beijing's representative office, some quietly sobbing and others with their heads.

 Many held signs reading "The people's hero, he'll always be remembered," "the murder of a dissident" and "free Liu Xia".

+Earlier on Thursday, U.S. Secretary of State Rex Tillerson called Liu’s death “tragic” and called on China to free his widow.

+A White House official said on Wednesday that Trump raised Liu's case in a July 2 telephone call with Xi, while the U.S. national security adviser, H.R.
+McMaster, raised it with his Chinese counterpart at the G20 meeting last week.

 Additional reporting by Christian Shepherd, and James Pomfret and Venus Wu in Hong Kong, J.R.
-Wu in Taipei, Tom Miles in Geneva, Gwladys Fouche in Oslo and Madeline Chambers in Berlin; Editing by Alex Richardson
+Wu in Taipei, Tom Miles in Geneva, Gwladys Fouche in Oslo, Madeline Chambers in Berlin, and Ayesha Rascoe, Roberta Rampton and David Brunnstrom; Writing by Ben Blanchard; Editing by Alex Richardson and Cynthia Osterman